shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ### Migration test

 In order to test the example migration `Migration1611740369ExampleDescription`, create a new test called `Migration1611740369ExampleDescriptionTest`, which extends from the PHPUnit `TestCase`.
-Use the `KernelTestBehaviour` trait since you need the database connection from the container.
+Use the `KernelTestBehaviour` trait because a database connection from the container is needed.

 This is an example for a migration test: